mhsjacoby/HPDmobile/processing/README.md

 # HPDmobile Processing

-This repository contains the all the processing code used for data in the HPDmobile project.
+This repository contains the all the code used to process data collected in the HPDmobile project, before publishing publicly.

 Helper files used:
 - gen_argparse.py